Worship services of the Church of Jesus Christ of Latter-day Saints: Teacher council meeting

-In 2016, the church announced that each ward should hold a teacher council meeting once a month during the three-hour schedule of Sunday meetings.
-Those attending teacher council meetings include everyone who teaches a quorum or class in the ward, along with at least one of the priesthood or auxiliary leaders responsible for those teachers.
-Wards were to hold teacher council meetings for Relief Society, Young Women and priesthood teachers during the second hour of the three-hour block and for the Sunday School teachers during the final hour of the three-hour block.
-Primary teachers would attend the teacher council meeting being held during the hour of the block that corresponds to when their class participates in sharing time.
+In 2016, the church announced that each ward would hold a teacher council meeting once a month during the three-hour schedule of Sunday meetings.
+Those attending teacher council meetings include everyone who teaches a quorum or class in the ward and at least one of the priesthood or auxiliary leaders responsible for those teachers.
+Before January 2019, Wards were to hold teacher council meetings for Relief Society, Young Women, and priesthood teachers during the second hour of the three-hour block and for the Sunday School teachers during the final hour of the three-hour block.
+Primary teachers would attend the teacher council meeting held during the block hour, corresponding to when their class participates in sharing time.
 If necessary, participants could be divided into groups according to the needs of those they teach.

-Since January 2019, each ward will hold a teacher council meeting quarterly during the 50-minute class time.
+Since January 2019, each ward has held a teacher council meeting quarterly during the 50-minute class time.
 A ward will typically hold teacher council meeting for Relief Society, Young Women and priesthood teachers on a first or a third Sunday and for Sunday School teachers on a second or a fourth Sunday.
-Primary teachers may attend teacher council meeting on any Sunday as determined by the ward Primary presidency.
+Primary teachers may attend the teacher council meeting on any Sunday as determined by the ward Primary presidency.